sartography/SpiffWorkflow/doc/bpmn/tasks.rst

    Editing Instructions

 See the `Handling Manual Tasks`_ section for a discussion of sample code.

-For information about how Spiff handles Manual tasks created with Camunda:
+For information about how Spiff handles Manual Tasks created with Camunda:
 :doc:`camunda/tasks`.

 Running The Model
 ^^^^^^^^^^^^^^^^^

 If you have set up our example repository, this model can be run with the following command:

 .. code-block:: console